 Senior Program SpecialistWe are all connected to one another, our communities, and our society.
 In realizing and strengthening our connection, we discover our collective power to end all forms of violence, creating a world where every gender and culture will thrive.
 Bryan thrives with good food, great people, a lazy basset hound, and an occasional morning rain.

 Program SpecialistWhen women, girls, men and boys are equally free to live without fear, to live a life free of violence, we will have achieved our mission.
 Lacey believes by working together we will create the change essential to building a future without violence.
 She loves her dog Ruger, spending time in the outdoors, with family and friends.

 Program SpecialistIn the words of Maya Angelou: “When you know better, you do better.”
 Knowledge and awareness are a critical step in our journey to a world free of violence.
-Yara enjoys spending time with her daughter, adores all things pink (and chocolate!), and is currently completing her bachelor’s at Boise State University in International Business.
+Yara enjoys spending time with her daughter, adores all things pink (and chocolate!), and just completed her bachelor’s at Boise State University in International Business.
 She is passionate about ending poverty and addressing the structural oppressions of capitalism.